puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

 > increase the precedence like numbered paragraphs: 'environment' (2) and 'virtual' (3) is given the score '3.2' which is
 > lower than 'node' (4).
 The segments are ordered in descending precedence order.

-It is also allowed to declare multiple categories with the same semantics as when a `when` clause is used in a `case` expression - e.g.:
+It is also allowed to declare multiple categories using `or`:

-    when virtual true, node 'kermit.example.com' {
+    when virtual true or node 'kermit.example.com' {
       # bindings when virtual or when node is kermit
     }

-This is an _or_ operator.
-(Internally, this results in two bindings with different precedence).
+Internally, this results in two bindings with different precedence.
 This is of value to avoid repetition.
 (If overused there is probably something wrong with how the user defined the categorizations).

-> ##### Support when with or semantics?
-> Discuss: This may lead to hard to understand error messages as one of the precedented bindings may cause
-> a conflict - it should however be possible to explain the issue well enough to the user to make it understandable
+This may lead to hard to understand error messages as one of the precedented bindings may cause a conflict - it should however be possible to explain the issue well enough to the user to make it understandable
-> - e.g. "The binding of x (on line n, file f) in category 'virtual true' is in conflict with the same binding in..."
+- e.g. "The binding of x (on line n, file f) in category 'virtual true' is in conflict with the same binding in..."

 Bind Operations
 ---------------